What is stormwater?

-The City of Anacortes was issued a National Pollutant Discharge Elimination System (NPDES) permit by the Washington State Department of Ecology because it operates a regulated small municipal separate storm sewer system (MS4) that discharges stormwater to the surface waters of Washington State.
+The City of Anacortes was issued a Western Washington Phase II Municipal Stormwater permit by the Washington State Department of Ecology.
 The Department of Ecology permit may be found here.

 One of the requirements under the Permit is to have a Stormwater Management Program, which is a set of actions and activities under the Permit.
-Another requirement is to develop and annually update a Stormwater Management Plan (SWMP).
-A SWMP is a set of actions and activities designed to reduce the discharge of pollutants from the City’s MS4.
-The SWMP is a written document that is available to the public that informs the public of planned SWMP activities for the upcoming calendar year.
-The City of Anacortes SWMP, as well as the current annual report, can be found on this page under Reports and Plans.
-If you have any questions or comments regarding the City’s SWMP, please contact the Public Works Department at (360) 299-1966 or email Diane Hennebert at firstname.lastname@example.org.
+Another requirement is to develop and annually update a Stormwater Management Program Plan (SWMP Plan).
+The SWMP Plan is a written document that is available to the public that informs the public of planned SWMP activities for the upcoming calendar year.
+The City of Anacortes SWMP Plan, as well as the current annual report, can be found on this page under Reports and Plans.
+If you have any questions or comments regarding the City’s SWMP or SWMP Plan, please contact the Public Works Department at (360) 299-1966 or email Diane Hennebert at firstname.lastname@example.org.

 Illicit Discharges / Water Quality Hotline

 An illicit discharge is any discharge to the MS4 that is not composed entirely of stormwater or of non-stormwater discharges allowed as specified in the City’s MS4 Permit.
 Illicit discharges may negatively affect human health and the environment, water quality, and aquatic life and habitat.
 Never pour anything into a gutter, street or storm drain.
 Should you notice a storm drain requiring maintenance or anything that might negatively impact the storm drain system, please contact the City's Maintenance and Operations Division at (360) 293-1921 between the hours of 8 a.m. to 5 p.m.
 After hours, call 911 and dispatchers will contact the appropriate agency.

 The Anacortes Municipal Code does not allow illicit discharges, either directly or indirectly to a public storm system.
 Please contact us for reporting any Illicit discharges.
 City staff understands the need for confidentiality, so calls can be anonymous.